jesuisunananas/EECS106A_TetrisBot/README.md

 python packing/main.py --mode eval
 ```

-Note on colon build and source (in the root directory)
-Note: the install and build folders are git-ignored, so you'll have to do this every time you clone it on a new computer.

 ## Running ros2_aruco:
+_Note: the install and build folders are git-ignored, so you'll have to do this every time you clone it on a new computer._
+_Runing colon build and source (in the root directory)_
 ### Step 1: start camera
 ```
 ros2 launch realsense2_camera rs_launch.py pointcloud.enable:=true rgb_camera.color_profile:=1920x1080x30